 Anstey First School Curriculum

-To support the National Curriculum at Anstey we use the Montessori 5 Great Lessons to provide a stimulus for our termly themes.
-Each of our carefully chosen texts focuses upon one of the Montessori Great Lessons and are introduced through a historical dramatisation demonstration by our resident Montessori Trained Teachers. (see in our video below).
+To support the National Curriculum at Anstey we use the Montessori Great Lessons to provide a stimulus for some of our termly themes where applicable.
+The Montessori Great Lessons and are introduced through a historical dramatisation demonstration by our resident Montessori Trained Teachers. (see in our video below).
 Our aim is to create an exciting, interesting set of activities that are underpinned by the knowledge, skills and understanding relevant for each year group.

-FIRST GREAT LESSON - COMING OF THE UNIVERSE AND THE EARTH
+FIRST GREAT LESSON - THE UNIVERSE AND THE EARTH

 The First Great Lesson is the most memorable and tells the story of the beginning of the universe.
 This lesson includes some demonstrations using solids and liquids to show how the continents and oceans first came together.